 Taking a Closer Look at Hot Wallets and Cold Storage

 Bitcoin wallets are how people carry out transactions on the Bitcoin network.
 For a payment to be made, there are four basic tasks that the Bitcoin wallet has to carry out.
 These include:

 - The wallet has to generate and store one or more of the private keys involved

 - The wallet then has to create valid transactions on the network

-- The signed transactions then have to post to the network
+- The signed transactions than have to post to the network

 The wallet has to be able to carry out all four of these tasks, which leads to a major security issue.
 The private keys are kept on a network that is connected to every computer that has internet.
 In this manner, the network is also vulnerable to attacks; however, the network is also needed to broadcast transactions.
 This is where the problems start to arise.

 One of the tools that Bitcoin users might use is called a hot wallet.
 This is a wallet that combines all of these functions onto a single system that uses a single computer.
-There are many hot wallets that find a way to encrypt their keys in order to deter their use if they are stolen; however, no encryption scheme is perfect and the threat is still there.
+Many hot wallets find a way to encrypt their keys to deter their use if they are stolen; however, no encryption scheme is perfect, and the threat is still there.
 Therefore, people should start to notice that there is a balance between security and convenience.

 So, how is this security issue with hot wallets resolved?
 This is where cold storage comes into play.
 Cold storage is a form of quarantine.
 This is an offline environment that has been designed to hold all private keys.
 The keys remain secure against network attacks because they are isolated from the network.
 Think of this as a safe that cannot be accessed through an attack that uses the internet.